Gothfrid/DocumentsTestSamples/README.md

 # DocumentsTestSamples
-Some documents for testing purpuse
+Some documents for testing purpose